Graduate Student Alumni Spotlight

-Meet a Current Health Sciences MS Student
+Health Sciences MS

-Student Name: Jessica Hyde, BS, CHES
+Student Name: Jessica Hyde, MS, CHES

 Program: Master's of Science in Health Sciences

-Why did you choose to attend UT Tyler?
+Why did you choose UT Tyler?

 What do you like most about UT Tyler?

-I love the small class sizes at UT Tyler were also very good at encouraging students to pursue their own ideas for research or community involvement.
-I have found that because I was able to work very closely with faculty in the department on their research, I had a better grasp of what to expect when I started my own research for my thesis project.
+The professors at UT Tyler were also very good at encouraging students to pursue their own ideas for research or community activities.
+I found that because I was able to work very closely with faculty in the department on their research, I had a better grasp of what to expect when I started my own research for my Master’s thesis project.

 Find out more about our Master of Science in Health Sciences